Nuhvi/mainline/beps/bep_signed_peers.rst

 The first implementation supporting this BEP uses version ``[82, 83, 0, 6]``
 ("RS" version 06) and is available at https://github.com/nuhvi/mainline.

+A bootstrapping node supporting this proposal is running at ``relay.pkarr.org:6881``.

 Overlay Network Namespacing
 ----------------------------